BigDataBiology/SemiBin/README.md

 clusters to make the binning process faster (especially in multi-samples binning mode).

-In advanced-bin mode, you can also use pre-trained model(in the models directory) that be transfered to other samples(`S3N2Bin bin --data data.csv --model model.h5 ...`).
+In advanced-bin mode, you can also use pre-trained model(in the models directory) that can be transfered to other samples(`S3N2Bin bin --data data.csv --model model.h5 ...`).
 Here we provide pre-trained models for human gut, dog gut and tara environment in single-sample binning mode.
-You can just use these models for single-sample binning and it will save very much time for contig annotations and model training.
+You can just use these models for single-sample binning and it will save much time for contig annotations and model training.

 In our experiments, we found that training for every sample then binning would get the best results, but it need much time.
 Using our provided trained model is a good option and it can also get very good results and significantly perform better than Metabat2.

 Another suggestion for running with pre-trained model is that you can get a pre-trained model from your dataset, which is a better way that we think can save time and get good results at the same time.
 For example, you can subsample several samples(i.e. 5) as training samples and several samples as testing samples.
 Then you can train models from every training samples and test the models in the testing samples.
-Finally you can use the best model and transfer it to other samples.
+Finally you can use the best model in other samples and get the binning results.

 For more details on usage, including information on how to run individual steps separately, [read the docs](https://s3n2bin.readthedocs.io/en/latest/usage/).